SRE Certified Professional (Training & Certification)

 Site Reliability Engineering (SRE) is a discipline that incorporates aspects of software engineering and applies them to infrastructure and operations problems.
 The main goals are to create scalable and highly reliable software systems.
 According to Ben Treynor, founder of Google's Site Reliability Team, SRE is "what happens when a software engineer is tasked with what used to be called operations."

-Know about Site Reliability Engineering Certified Professional (SRECP)?
+About the Site Reliability Engineering Certified Professional (SRECP)

 What is Advantage of SRECP certification?